Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Artykuł jest dostępny na warunkach międzynarodowej licencji 4.0 (CC BY-NC-ND 4.0).

 Courage, present in philosophers’ considerations for millennia, has attracted the interest of psychologists relatively recently.
-This was mainly due to positive psychology, which creators see it as one of the six virtues determining a “good life”, next to wisdom, humanitarianism, justice, moderation (temperance), and transcendence (Peterson, Seligman, 2004).
-Courage is defined by them in a somewhat literary way, as emotional strength that, when engaged in will allow them to achieve goals in the face of adversity, both external and internal.
-These forces include authenticity (understood as honesty and truthfulness), bravery, perseverance, and vitality (understood as enthusiasm or life energy).
+This was mainly due to positive psychology, which creators see it as one of the six virtues determining a “good life”, next to wisdom, humanitarianism, justice, temperance, and transcendence (Peterson, Seligman, 2004).
+Courage is defined by them in a somewhat literary way, as "emotional strengths that involve the exercise of will to accomplish goals in the face of opposition, external or internal" (p.
+29).
+These strenghtsinclude authenticity (understood as honesty and truthfulness), bravery, perseverance, and vitality (understood as enthusiasm or life energy).
 However, courage defined this way has not gained much recognition among researchers dealing with this construct.
 The lack of a commonly accepted definition and tools for measuring courage resulted in a lack of empirical research on it (Howard et al., 2017).
 This research flourished with the appearance of the first questionnaires.
 One of them was the Woodard Courage Scale (2004), which, as a result of further research and psychometric analysis, was replaced by the Woodard and Pury Courage Scale (Woodard-Pury Courage Scale-23, WPCS-23; Woodard, Pury, 2007).
 Its authors assumed that courage should be defined as a voluntary act of action undertaken to achieve some important, perhaps moral, goal.
 This action may or may not be accompanied by the emotion of fear.
 This definition is consistent with the implicit theory of courage, the content of which was established based on a series of studies (Rate et al., 2007).
-They show that people consider an act of action to be brave if it is: a) voluntary and intentional, b) undertaken as a result of reflection, c) involving a significant risk for the actor, d) serving a noble (pro-social) goal, e) undertaken (perhaps) despite the fear experienced.
+They show that people consider an act of action to be courageous if it is: a) willful and intentional, b) undertaken as a result of reflection, c) involving a significant risk for the actor, d) serving a noble (pro-social) goal, e) undertaken (perhaps) despite the fear experienced.
 However, there are some doubts regarding the last aspect of courage – it seems that from the perspective of an observer, it is not a key aspect of the experience of a person showing courage.
 Consequently, courage defined in this way could be identified with fearlessness.

 These costs may include loss of face (social image) or deterioration of relationships with others.
 These may be caused by the actor’s behavior consisting in reprimanding co-workers who make mistakes at work or reporting detected irregularities to their superiors for the good of the organization (whistleblowing).

 Courage should be understood differently as a process.
 An act of courage may be mundane (overcoming one’s fear of, e.g. flying or speaking in public), nor does it have to succeed.
 What is important is that a person tries to do something, to face some adversity or limitations.
 The definition of courage proposed by Norton and Weiss (2009) fits well into this processual understanding of courage.
 Researchers emphasize that courage understood in this way is important in the process of trauma therapy involving exposure to a threatening stimulus.
 Lack of courage may result in avoidant behavior, as a result of which the person does not undertake therapy or discontinues it.
 In such a situation, psychological courage would be, apart from anxiety, a factor determining or moderating the basic behavioral tendency of approach/avoidance.
 Norton and Weiss (2009) conducted a study aimed at verifying this hypothetical relationship.
-The participants of the study were people with an increased level of fear of spiders, who believed that they should approach the threatening stimulus (tarantula) at a distance they considered safe.
-This study found that psychological courage, next to anxiety, is a significant predictor of behavioral rapprochement.
+The participants of the study were individuals with elevated levels of fear of spiders who were tasked with approaching the threatening stimulus (tarantulas) at a distance they considered safe.
+This study found that psychological courage, next to anxiety, is a significant predictor of behavioral approach.
 The results of this study – the first in which courage was tested empirically – supported the concept of courage as perseverance despite fear/anxiety, while proving the criterion validity of the instrument developed by Norton and Weiss – the Courage Measure.
 This study was the first and for a long time the only one in which courage was tested empirically.
-Subsequent studies using an analogous procedure, i.e. the Behavioral Approach Test and the Courage Scale, led to similar conclusions: psychological courage is a variable manifested in behavior; as a behavioral tendency, it has a different direction than anxiety, but is not its simple opposite – it makes a unique contribution to the explained variance of behavioral approach (Chockalingam, Norton, 2019) or moderates the effect of negative emotions so that the relationship between anxiety and behavioral approach becomes less negative (Pajestka, 2023).
+Subsequent studies using an analogous procedure, i.e. the Behavioral Approach Test and the Courage Measure, led to similar conclusions: psychological courage is a variable manifested in behavior; as a behavioral tendency, it has a different direction than anxiety, but is not its simple opposite – it makes a unique contribution to the explained variance of behavioral approach (Chockalingam, Norton, 2019) or moderates the effect of negative emotions so that the relationship between anxiety and behavioral approach becomes less negative (Pajestka, 2023).

-The Courage Scale became a popular research tool, but its operational definition of courage raised theoretical doubts.
+The Courage Measure became a popular research tool, but its operational definition of courage raised theoretical doubts.
 Howard and Alipour (2014) argue that this scale does not measure courage, but a construct they call Persistence Despite Fear (PDF).
-Assuming that the most theoretically refined and empirically grounded definition of courage is the one proposed by Rate et al. (2007) who created their own tool for measuring social courage at work and in organizations.
+Assuming that the most theoretically refined and empirically grounded definition of courage is the one proposed by Rate et al. (2007), Howard et al. (2017) created their own tool for measuring social courage at work and in organizations.

 Although courage is likely a multidimensional construct, previous attempts to create instruments that comprehensively address this construct have been unsuccessful because the resulting scales were characterized by an unclear factor structure (Woodard, 2004; Woodard, Pury, 2007).
 Howard et al. (2017), proposed to adopt a simpler solution to these difficulties and create tools examining individual types of courage separately, as one-dimensional constructs.
 Such a tool is the Workplace Social Courage Scale they created.
 The psychometric properties of the WSCS in American studies were satisfactory and in this sense the scale turned out to be a better tool than other popular measures of courage, such as WPCS-31 (Woodard, Pury, 2007) or CM (Norton, Weiss, 2009).
 These studies also revealed that social courage is a construct different from risk-taking and prosocial motivation, although both of these variables are related to social courage by definition.
 Moreover, testing the relationship of the WSCS with personality traits (Big Five), basic self-esteem, as well as organizational variables such as citizenship behavior, voice, and pro-social rule-breaking, yielded results supporting the validity of the scale and its usefulness in organizational research (Howard et al., 2017).